gnoose/gnoose/README.md

 - 🌱 I can commit more than 30h per week

-- ❓ Feel free to ask any problem about web & blockchain
+- ❓ Feel free to ask about any problem with web & blockchain

 - ⚡ Tel: +1 386 269 1692